 Educational Services At A Glance

 Educational Services is an award-winning, family-owned educational institution that provides instruction for a range of standardized tests for students in elementary school all the way through students applying to graduate programs.
 ES also tutors students for academics and study skills.
 For over 50 years, ES has documented impressive results working with tens of thousands of students in a one-to-one style.
-We tailor instruction to meet the individual needs of each student which results in dramatically increased scores.
-Better testing results provide more college opportunities and enhanced possibilities for more financial aid.
+We tailor instruction to meet the individual needs of each student which results in dramatically increased performance.
+Better performance provides more college opportunities and enhanced possibilities for more financial aid.
 At ES, we also aim to educate our families so that everyone feels comfortable and confident with each step of the testing process.
 Educational Services is open every day from 9am to 9pm for tutoring.

 The Story of ES